A Facebook campaign is one of the most targeted and cost-effective tools you can use as a hospital to reach your audience.

 How do prospects become patients?
 It doesn’t just happen—prospects move through five stages of awareness.
 (The idea that prospects go through a process on the way to becoming customers can be found in many forms and from a variety of sources.
 We like this formulation, from Copyhackers.)

 Understanding the Stages of Awareness

-Scheduling a procedure, such as a joint replacement, is not as simple as adding a product to your online cart and clicking “Checkout.”
-Healthcare decisions are emotional, potentially risky, and require a lot of research before your prospective patients are ready to make a decision.
+Scheduling a procedure, such as a joint replacement surgery, is not as simple as adding a product to your online cart and clicking “Check Out.”
+Healthcare decisions are emotional, potentially risky and require a lot of research before your prospective patients are ready to make a decision.
 Healthcare consumers have more options than ever, and many insurance plans incentivize them to shop around for the best care at the best price.

 Rather than using ads only to book appointments, you can use ads to nurture your prospective patients from one stage of awareness to the next.
 This way, you can be with them through the whole decision process, rather than showing up at the very end after they have engaged with competing hospitals and started building relationships with them.

 1. Ads for the Unaware

 These ads are for people who have never heard of your hospital or the services you offer.